Precise High-Dimensional Asymptotics for Quantifying Heterogeneous Transfers: Extensions

-Figure \ref{fig_sec4} illustrates Proposition \ref{claim_re_multi} in finite dimensions.
-We plot the theoretical estimate using $g_r(n, \mu)$ and the empirical risk using the bias plus variance of $\hat{\beta}_t^{\MTL}$ (cf. equation \eqref{eq_mtl_bv} in Section \ref{app_proof_error_same_cov}).
-Figure \ref{fig_sec4_width} shows that the empirical risk for predicting task $t$ is indeed minimized when $r = 1$.
+Figure \ref{fig_sec4} illustrates the above result with ten tasks of dimension $p = 100$ and noise variance $\sigma = \frac 1 2$.
+We plot the theoretical estimate using $g_r(n, \mu)$ and the empirical value of bias plus variance of $\hat{\beta}_t^{\MTL}$ (equation \eqref{eq_mtl_bv} in Section \ref{sec_multiproof}).
+Figure \ref{fig_sec4_width} shows that the performance of HPS is optimized when $r = 1$.
 Figure \ref{fig_sec4_transfer} shows different transfer effects by varying $n$ and $\mu$ in the multi-task setting.
-The results under different values of $\mu$ also match the condition in Proposition \ref{claim_re_multi}.
+The results under different values of $\mu$ also match the conditions in Proposition \ref{claim_re_multi}.
+The proof of Proposition \ref{claim_re_multi} can be found in Appendix \ref{sec:pf-claim_re_multi}.